Sunehildeep/Text-Generator-AI-Model/README.md

 # Text-Generator-AI-Model

 #### This is a simple model based on Text Generation using LSTM layer.
 The data I trained on is a collection of song lyrics.
 I have uploaded the trained model as well.
 #### It has been trained on just a small portion of the original dataset.
+#### The model went through the training really well.
+There was no overfitting or underfitting.
-Epoch 84 | Train Loss: 0.7299 | Val Loss: 1.1617
+`Epoch 84 | Train Loss: 0.7299 | Val Loss: 1.1617`

 ## Output
 ```